Looking to volunteer

 Or get in touch with us on firstname.lastname@example.org or 01273 234826.

 Volunteering as a way into paid work

 Many people volunteer in order to improve their options in the world of work.
-For some it is a route into work, for others it is exploring what other job areas might suit them.
+For some it’s a route into work, for others it’s exploring what other job areas might suit them.

 - team working

-Volunteering can help provide you with references as well as real life examples to talk about at interview.
+Volunteering can provide you with references as well as real life examples to talk about in an interview.

-If you would like more information on how volunteering can improve your employability please contact us on 01273 234 826.
-We would be happy to advise.
+If you would like more information on how volunteering can improve your employability, contact us on 01273 234826.

-For help finding paid or voluntary work options you may wish to visit BrightonandHove Jobs.com the leading online jobs board advertising both paid and volunteer roles in Brighton & Hove and surrounding Sussex areas.
+For help finding paid work or voluntary options visit BrightonandHove Jobs.com the leading online jobs board advertising both paid and volunteer roles in Brighton & Hove and the Sussex area.